How to Use the Registration Form (Self-Registration)

 Tips for Success

-- Customize the form title and description to match your event's tone
+- Customize the form title, description, button text, and success/decline messages to match your event

 - Configure which fields are required

-- Include it in email signatures leading up to the event
+- Include your default link in email signatures leading up to the event

-- Create a QR code linking to the registration page
+- Create a QR code linking to the right registration URL for printed materials

 Managing Capacity